geoffreylitt/convivial-paper/README.md

 ## notes

 * image sizes and Latex output interact weirdly.
-I use high-res pngs exported from Sketch at 72dpi, and then in the latex compile script I use ImageMagick to set higher dpi so that the final size comes out correctly in the pdf.
+I use high-res pngs exported from Sketch at 72dpi, and then in the latex compile script I use ImageMagick to convert to 300dpi so that the final size comes out correctly in the pdf.

+* references.bib is produced by the Better BibLatex Zotero plugin which doesn't export website accessed dates.
+So I made references2.bib into the references source; it's produced by the normal Zotero BibLatex exporter.